microsoftgraph/group-membership-management-tenant/README.md

 8. In your `Private` repo, locate and open file [vsts-cicd.yml](https://github.com/microsoftgraph/group-membership-management-tenant/blob/main/vsts-cicd.yml)

 9. Locate the `repositories` information at the top.
 It should look like this:
+    ```
     resources:
       repositories:
       - repository: group-membership-management
         type: git
         name: <ADO-PROJECT>/<ADO-GMM-PUBLIC-REPOSITORY>
         ref: refs/tags/<TAG>
+    ```

-10. Replace `<ADO-PROJECT>/<ADO-GMM-PUBLIC-REPOSITORY>` with your project name and your `Public` repository name.
-Change `<TAG>` to the latest tag.
+10. - Replace `<ADO-PROJECT>/<ADO-GMM-PUBLIC-REPOSITORY>` with your project name and your `Public` repository name.
+    - Change `<TAG>` to the latest tag.
 The latest Git tag for a repository can be found next to the commit.
 If you see multiple tags on a commit, please specify one among those.
 Alternatively, you can replace the line `ref: refs/tags/<TAG>` to `ref: main` so that it will pick up the latest commit from the `main` branch during build/release.

 11. Save your changes.

-12. Create parameter files based off the provided `parameters.env.json` by using the [Add-ParamFiles.ps1](/scripts/Add-ParamFiles.ps1) script:
+12. Create parameter files based off the provided `parameters.env.json` by using the [Add-ParamFiles.ps1](https://github.com/microsoftgraph/group-membership-management/blob/main/Scripts/Add-ParamFiles.ps1) script:
     * From your PowerShell command prompt navigate to the Scripts folder of your `Public` repo and type these commands.

             1. . ./Add-ParamFiles.ps1
             2. Add-ParamFiles   -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
                                 -SourceEnvironmentAbbreviation "<SourceEnvironmentAbbreviation>" `
                                 -RepoPath "<RepoPath>"
-        * Use `"env"` for `<SourceEnvironmentAbbreviation>` and the absolute path to your private repositoty for `<RepoPath>`.
+        * Use `"env"` for `<SourceEnvironmentAbbreviation>` and the absolute path to your private repository for `<RepoPath>`.
     * This command will go into each of the `parameters` folders and copy and rename the `parameters.env.json` file to `parameters.<EnvironmentAbbreviation>.json`.
 These new parameter files will be used to by the ARM templates to deploy the resources of the new environment.
-    * You may create an AAD Group and provide the values for sqlAdministratorsGroupId and sqlAdministratorsGroupName in [your param file](/Infrastructure/data/parameters).
+    * You may create an AAD Group and provide the values for sqlAdministratorsGroupId and sqlAdministratorsGroupName in [your param file](https://github.com/microsoftgraph/group-membership-management-tenant/blob/main/Infrastructure/data/parameters).
-    * You also want to provide values for `branch` and `repositoryUrl` in [your UI param file](/Service/GroupMembershipManagement/Hosts/UI/Infrastrure/compute/parameters).
+    * You also want to provide values for `branch` and `repositoryUrl` in [your UI param file](https://github.com/microsoftgraph/group-membership-management-tenant/blob/main/Service/GroupMembershipManagement/Hosts/UI/Infrastructure/compute/parameters).
 You can provide "" for `customDomainName` if you have not set up a custom domain.

 ### To remove a GMM environment:

-1. Delete the [vsts-cicd.yml](https://github.com/microsoftgraph/group-membership-management-tenant/blob/main/vsts-cicd.yml) `yaml/deploy-pipeline.yml` template of the environment and save your changes.
+1. Delete your environment from [vsts-cicd.yml](https://github.com/microsoftgraph/group-membership-management-tenant/blob/main/vsts-cicd.yml) and save your changes.
 You might need to update any templates that had a dependency on the deleted template.
 For instance `dependsOn` and `condition` settings.

-2. Use the [Remove-ParamFiles.ps1](/scripts/Remove-ParamFiles.ps1) script to remove the parameter files of the given environment:
+2. Use the [Remove-ParamFiles.ps1](https://github.com/microsoftgraph/group-membership-management/blob/main/Scripts/Remove-ParamFiles.ps1) script to remove the parameter files of the given environment:
     * From your PowerShell command prompt navigate to the Scripts folder of your `Public` repo and type these commands.

             1. . ./Remove-ParamFiles.ps1
             2. Remove-ParamFiles    -TargetEnvironmentAbbreviation "<TargetEnvironmentAbbreviation>" `
                                     -RepoPath "<RepoPath>"
-        * Use the `<EnvironmentAbbreviation>` of the environment you want to remove for `<TargetEnvironmentAbbreviation>` and the path to your private repositoty for `<RepoPath>`.
+        * Use the `<EnvironmentAbbreviation>` of the environment you want to remove for `<TargetEnvironmentAbbreviation>` and the path to your private repository for `<RepoPath>`.

 ## Create a Service Connection